 Get assistance from the government

-The Department of Human Services has payments and services to help with your child's education and health care.
+The Services Australia has payments and services to help with your child's education and health care.
 For more information, see payments for families.

 Each state government also offers financial assistance to school students to help cover education costs.

 New South Wales